 During the thousands-block pooling question team meetings, a suggestion was brought forward to impose additional requirements for inventory review when a NPA complex is in jeopardy status.
 TekSavvy agrees with this approach.

+It is still an open issue whether carrier forecasting of block demand should be annual or semi-annual at a minimum.

+Excess inventory is determined in part by forecasted demand.

 Whether number blocks should be returned if they are not used after a specific period of time;